cjdbarlow/Part-One/definitions.md

 Mass per unit of volume.

 * **Dependence**
-When a charcteristic withdrawal syndrome occurs when a drug is withdrawn, or an antagonist administered.
+When a characteristic withdrawal syndrome occurs when a drug is withdrawn, or an antagonist administered.

 * **Diffusion**
 Passive movement of a substance down an activity gradient by Brownian motion.